Herda Brown Acrylic Wall Lamps

 These lamps can be used as wall lamps, ceiling spots and so on.

 The label says: 2 x 40 watt, apparently they were always sold as a couple, or this label is wrong.

-These brown acrylic lamps are often confused with lighting produced by Dijkstra, another Dutch company.
+These Herda brown acrylic wall lamps are often confused with lighting produced by Dijkstra, another Dutch company.
 Dijkstra sold many similar lamps, as several other companies such as the Belgian Massive.
 In all probability the lampshades came out of the same factory.
 The other parts are different.

 Acrylic: often named by its commercial name: Perspex, Plexiglas, Crylux, Acrylite, Lucite, is a thermoplastic.